-Using ATI empowers social scientists to develop “data supplements” that can be linked directly to digital publications on multiple platforms.
-An ATI Data Supplement includes two sections: a “Data Overview” and a set of digital annotations (potentially linked to underlying data sources).
+Using ATI empowers social scientists to develop data supplements that can be linked directly to digital publications on multiple platforms.
+An ATI Project includes two sections: a “Data Overview” and a set of digital annotations (potentially linked to underlying data sources).
 The annotations elucidate the data and analysis on which the publication is based.
 ATI employs “open annotation,” which allows for the generation, sharing, and discovery of digital annotations across the web (Sanderson et al. 2017).
-The ATI Instructions offer more information on the ATI Data Supplement.
+The ATI Instructions offer more information on the ATI Project.

 When linked to discrete passages throughout a digitally published book or article, annotations serve as a digital exoskeleton, dramatically strengthening publications, augmenting the main text and notes and potentially obviating the need for block quotations and discursive footnotes (providing more space for substantive content).

 We offer a wide range of examples of ATI here.

 Why Do We Need a “New Approach to Transparency”?

 Rigorous social science requires open data and materials.
 Accordingly, where possible, scholars should describe how their data were generated and analyzed, explain how their analysis substantiates their claims and conclusions, and share the data themselves (when it is ethical and legal to do so) (Miguel et. al 2014).